Diversity and Inclusion Resources on Campus and Beyond

 External Resources

-- The Multicultural Education Program at UC Berkeley - Resources from both UC Berkeley and other institutions on how to make classrooms healthy and safe for all student learners.
+- The Multicultural Education Program at UC Berkele: Resources from both UC Berkeley and other institutions on how to make classrooms healthy and safe for all student learners.
 Includes suggestions for engaging with particular diversity topics.

 Questions?